Machine Learning Challenges

 Book in preparation

-Learning causal dependencies (WCCI 2008):
+Learning causal dependencies (WCCI 2008 and NIPS 2008):

 Challenge web site